 The company may wish to nominate a single point of contact for next of kin of those involved in the incident to provide further help such as welfare support and counselling.

 5. How this procedure is likely to develop

-The guidance will be reviewed and updated periodically to take into account learning from exercises and incidents.
+We expect to refine this guidance to take into account learning from exercises and incidents.